 Let me start with the bottom line, it’s excellent software, but it is also pretty expensive.
 I wouldn’t recommend it for amateur writers, but if you write every day, the Final Draft will make your work a lot easier, leaving more room for creativity.
 This software has fantastic tools for each step of the writing journey.
 It is very comfortable and easy to use even if you co-write with others.
 It is suitable for many industry-standard formats.

 As said before, Final Draft makes it easy to follow the formats standards of your industry.
-Working with Final Draft 9 is like having a personal script writing guide throughout your scriptwriting process.
+Working with Final Draft 9 is like having a personal scriptwriting guide throughout your scriptwriting process.
 The Final Draft 9 software has more than 100 templates that guide you through the script’s structure.
 Again, you can focus on the story and stop pounding your head about script structure.

-These are essential tools you must have by your side during the screenwriting process.
-The cool thing with Final Draft 9 is you can move around them simultaneously while you are writing your script or even print it if it’s more comfortable.
+These are essential tools every screenwriter must-have during the screenwriting process.
+In Final Draft, you can move around them simultaneously while writing your script or even print it if it’s more comfortable.
 Let’s go through a few of them.

-I think the most crucial advantage of this software is the time this software can save you.
+The most crucial advantage of this software is the time this software can save you.
 It also helps you focus on your story and leave out all the technical stuff that makes many screenwriters quit.
-In this product review, I’ve only mentioned the software’s significant features, but there are a lot more.
+In this product review, I’ve only mentioned the software’s significant features, but there are many more.
 Let me know if you have any more questions.
 I know many filmmakers (not only writers) in Hollywood, Broadway, and even outside USA countries are using it, and I know it helped many writers that were not able to deal with all the formal script writing demands.